Guided Practice in Mindful Self-Compassion – An Experiential Introductory Session for Parents of Children with Special Needs

 About the Event

 Caregivers at risk of compassion fatigue are often advised to engage in greater self-care.
-This is useful, however, when supporting a child with autism or other special needs, it is also important to learn how to remain present when life is difficult without becoming overwhelmed.
-This is where MSC can help.
+This is useful, however, when supporting a child with autism, mental health concerns, or other special needs, it is also important to learn how to remain present when life is difficult without becoming overwhelmed.
+This is where Mindful Self-Compassion (MSC) can help.
 Co-developed by two psychologists, one specializing in clinical therapy (Dr. Christopher Gilbert) and the other a research psychologist and mother of a child with Autism (Dr. Kristen Neff), this evidence-based program is proven to increase resilience and emotional coping and decrease psychological distress (e.g., anxiety, depression).
 Dr. Robinson, a trained MSC teacher (qualified by the Center for Mindful Self Compassion), will introduce MSC by guiding participants through practices including brief meditations, and small group interactive exercises.

 About the Presenter